-Through the interview process, inmates indicated they were aware of multiple ways to report incidents of sexual abuse or sexual harassment.
-These included using the 6611 telephone number, contacting the IPCM, have a family member contact the institution, contacting a staff member, and using the PREA boxes throughout the facility.
+Of multiple ways to report incidents of sexual abuse or sexual harassment.
+These included using the 6611 telephone number, contacting the IPCM, having a family member contact the institution, contacting a staff member, and using the PREA boxes throughout the facility.
 Most indicated they would tell a staff member first.

-Through the interview process, inmates reported being familiar with the PREA hotline.
-All the inmates reported they were aware they could make a report via the telephone without providing their name or ID number.

-During the process of interviewing inmates regarding provision (c), 100% indicated they were aware they can make reports of sexual abuse or sexual harassment in person and in writing.
+- They could make a report via the telephone without providing their name or ID number. - They can make reports of sexual abuse or sexual harassment in person, in writing and verbally.

 ADOC Administrative Regulation (AR) #454, Operations & Legal, Inmate Sexual Abuse and Harassment, dated January 4, 2016, p.
 21, Section H, 2, a, specifies that inmates may report sexual abuse or harassment verbally or in writing, third party or anonymously.
-Inmates may file a grievance, call the PREA hotline, deposit a complaint in the PREA drop box (a secure receptacle located at each facility), tell the IPCM, contact LESD by using a pre- addressed LESD envelope, or they may tell any staff, contractor or volunteer and expect the information to be reported immediately and thoroughly investigated as indicated in this policy.
+Inmates may file a grievance, call the PREA hotline, deposit a complaint in the PREA drop box (a secure receptacle located at each facility), tell the IPCM, contact LESD by using a pre-addressed LESD envelope, or they may tell any staff, contractor or volunteer and expect the information to be reported immediately and thoroughly investigated as indicated in this policy.